adsign/payload-phone-number-plugin/README.md

 })
 ```

-## Creating Records Programmatically
+## Creating Documents Programmatically

-When creating or updating records, pass the phone number as an E.164 string directly.
+When creating or updating documents, pass the phone number as an E.164 string directly.
+Phone numbers are stored in E.164 format in the database.

 The field will handle parsing and validation so it won't save unless it's a valid phone number for that field.